KathleenDollard/incremental-samples/docs/pipeline.md

 LINQ is an example of this type of pipeline where the container is an `IEnumerable<T1>` collection.
 The pipeline is created as a series of delegates passed to methods like `Where`.
 This LINQ pipeline is executed at a later time, and possibly executed multiple times, by iterating with `foreach` or calling a method like `ToList`.
 As you call methods of the LINQ pipeline like `Select` or `OfType`, a new `IEnumerable<T2>` container is returned. `T1` and `T2` may be of the same or different types.

 There is a great deal of theoretical work around these types of containers within pipelines.
 You can explore this by searching for terms like "lambda calculus" or explore functional programming books, but you will not need a deeper understanding to create Roslyn incremental generators.
 You will only need to understand a few things:

 * The pipeline contains functions - delegates or lambda expressions.
 * The pipeline does not execute until requested.
 * The pipeline operates on a generic container.
 * The pipeline does not need to know the contents of the containers, although the functions that make up the pipeline do.
 * The pipeline can intervene after any step to provide features like cancellation and caching.
+* The pipeline will not do unnecessary work - if a value is not used, it's value is not calculated.

 [[ @chsienki The spec refers to IValueProvider<T>, but I cannot find this interface.
 Is this now just a logical grouping of the ..Value.. and ..Values.. providers?
 (That is how I wrote this article) ]]